robertorcosta/azure-docs.pt-br/articles/azure-cache-for-redis/cache-java-get-started.md

 Substitua os espaços reservados pelos seguintes valores:

-- `<YOUR_HOST_NAME>`: O nome do host DNS, obtido na seção *Propriedades* do seu recurso do Cache do Azure para Redis no portal do Azure.
+- `<YOUR_HOST_NAME>`: o nome do host DNS, obtido na seção *Propriedades* do seu recurso do Cache do Azure para Redis no portal do Azure.
-- `<YOUR_PRIMARY_ACCESS_KEY>`: A chave de acesso primária, obtida na seção *Chaves de acesso* do seu recurso do Cache do Azure para Redis no portal do Azure.
+- `<YOUR_PRIMARY_ACCESS_KEY>`: a chave de acesso primária, obtida na seção *Chaves de acesso* do seu recurso do Cache do Azure para Redis no portal do Azure.

 ## <a name="create-a-new-java-app"></a>Criar um novo aplicativo Java